-Having a clean and capable toilet leaves a great impression to anyone who visits your home.
-It’s also an important asset for homeowners wanting to ensure good health for their family members.
+Having a clean and capable commode leaves a great impression on anyone who visits your home.
+It is also an essential asset for homeowners wanting to ensure good health for their family members.

-Given that our toilets account for around 24% of the world’s daily water usage, picking an efficient toilet is a must.
-The modern and technically advanced models are blessed with features that ensure excellent water efficiency without compromising on performance.
+Given that our toilets account for around 24% of the world’s daily water usage, picking an efficient loo is a must.
+Today’s modern and technically advanced models have features that ensure excellent water efficiency without compromising on performance.
 Let’s take a look at a few of my favorite ones.

 Table of Contents

 Comparison of the 12 Best Toilets in 2021

 You May Also Enjoy: Best Toilet Bowl Cleaner